-- Our teaching and learning is research-led and informed by the latest education theories. - The majority of our courses are delivered entirely online, so they can be completed from anywhere in the world, at any time, enabling flexibility to suit the student's individual needs. - Students may progress from individual Certificates of Proficiency through to postgraduate certificate, postgraduate diploma, Masters degree and PhD qualifications. - Our MRI, ultrasound and nuclear medicine programmes are accredited by the New Zealand Medical Radiation Technologists Board (MRTB) and provide a route to registration.
+- Our teaching is research-led and informed by the latest education theories. - The majority of our courses are delivered entirely online, so they can be completed from anywhere in the world, at any time, enabling flexibility to suit students' individual needs. - Students may progress from individual certificates of proficiency through to postgraduate certificate, postgraduate diploma, masters and doctoral qualifications. - Our MRI, ultrasound and nuclear medicine programmes are accredited by the New Zealand Medical Radiation Technologists Board (MRTB) and provide a route to registration.